Commonwealth Education Trust: The Commonwealth Institute 1962–2015

 In 1993, the FCO announced that funding would cease completely in 1996 (the problem of the building being cited as a reason), although this deadline was extended until 1999.
 Responsibility of the work of the Institute and ownership of the building was transferred to a company, the members of which were all the countries of the Commonwealth (including the United Kingdom) and which was to be funded for three years by the United Kingdom.
 This failed to attract further funds, and in 2002 the countries decided it would cease its activities and the building would be sold.
 Funding of £3,996,435 was also provided for specified works to the building incorporating comprehensive repairs to the roof and some required access works.
 The arrangements also included an indemnity in favour of the Secretary of State for Foreign and Commonwealth Affairs as responsible Minister.
-The company continued as a charitable Trust managed on behalf of the members: the High Commissioners to London of the Commonwealth Nations, the Secretary of State for Foreign and Commonwealth Affairs, and the four lay members.
-The statutes governing the Institute were not repealed until 2003 (with the Commonwealth Institute Act 2002) at which time the remainder of the original Victorian endowment fund was also released to the company without restrictions.
+The company continued as a charitable trust managed on behalf of the members: the High Commissioners to London of the Commonwealth Nations, the Secretary of State for Foreign and Commonwealth Affairs, and the four lay members.
+The statutes governing the Institute were not repealed until 2003 (with the Commonwealth Act 2002) at which time the remainder of the original Victorian endowment fund was also released to the company without restrictions.

 By April 2002, the financial model of the Institute as a corporate entity had been recognised as "not sustainable".
 A revised plan was immediately put in place, and all funded activities were closed by the end of November.
 In a general meeting in late 2002, the members agreed to the disposal of the building and to the application of the proceeds (following the settlement of all obligations) to advancing education in the Commonwealth.